A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Background

 \subsection{A trade randomization stopping rule}

-As Figure \ref{fig:composition} illustrates, when $|\mathcal{B}|$ is small, a $\chi^2$ test can be used to determine when enough trades have been performed to obtain a random sample from $\mathcal{B}$.
+As Figure \ref{fig:composition} illustrates, when $|\mathcal{B}|$ is small, a one-sample $\chi^2$ test can be used to determine when enough trades have been performed to obtain a random sample from $\mathcal{B}$.
 However, typically $|\mathcal{B}|$ is too large to enumerate all its members, and the $\chi^2$ test cannot be used to verify a sample's randomness or to know when to stop performing trades.
 Therefore, a different method is required for deciding when a sufficient number of trades have been performed to obtain a random sample.

 One alternative focuses not on the frequency of each network in the sample, but on the distance between each sampled network and the starting network.
 The distance $d$ between two bipartite networks is defined as the fraction of dyads that are different, or when the networks are represented as binary incidence matrices, the fraction of cells that are different \citep{strona2014fast}.
+Formally

-For example, figure \ref{fig:algorithm} illustrates that the distance between the starting network (Network B) and the ending network (Network A) is $d_{A,B} = 0.444$.
+where $A$ and $B$ are binary $r \times c$ incidence matrices.
+For example, Figure \ref{fig:algorithm} illustrates that the distance between the starting network (Network B) and the ending network (Network A) is $d_{A,B} = 0.444$.

 Given a sample of bipartite networks obtained by randomizing a starting network using a trade algorithm, $D_t$ is the list of distances $d$ between the starting network and each network in the sample after performing $t$ trades.
-Figure \ref{fig:distance} illustrates the distribution of $D$ in each sample whose composition is shown in figure \ref{fig:composition}.
-For example, figure \ref{fig:distance}A shows that, after one trade, the sample contains many networks at a distance of 0 from the starting network (these are Network B), some networks at a distance of 0.444 (these are Networks A, D, and E), and no networks at a distance of 0.666 (these would have been Network C).
-Note that this pattern mirrors the frequency of networks in the sample shown in figure \ref{fig:composition}A: many instances of Network B, some instances of Networks A, D, and E, and no instances of Network E.
+Figure \ref{fig:distance} illustrates the distribution of $D$ in each sample whose composition is shown in Figure \ref{fig:composition}.
+For example, Figure \ref{fig:distance}A shows that, after one trade, the sample contains many networks at a distance of 0 from the starting network (these are Network B), some networks at a distance of 0.444 (these are Networks A, D, and E), and no networks at a distance of 0.666 (these would have been Network C).
+Note that this pattern mirrors the frequency of networks in the sample shown in Figure \ref{fig:composition}A: many instances of Network B, some instances of Networks A, D, and E, and no instances of Network C.